Existence of weak mean curvature flow with prescribed contact angle via elliptic regularization: Elliptic regularization with contact angle

 The sum of the bottom two terms is bounded by $ ( \varepsilon I^{ \varepsilon }_a ( S^{ \varepsilon } ) ) / L $, and these terms vanish as $ L \to \infty $.
 Thus, by taking $ L \to \infty $, and then $ \delta \to + 0 $, we obtain

 We approximate the measurable set $ A \subset [ 0 , \infty ) $ to many small intervals and use the inequality above.
-By taking the limit of the width of the intervals to $ 0 $ and the monotonicity of $ f_{ \delta } $, we obtain
+By taking the limit of the width of the intervals to $ 0 $ and the monotonicity of $ f_{ \delta } $ and Lemma \ref{minimizer_of_I} (1), we obtain

 for any measurable set $ A \subset [ 0 , \infty ) $.
 Therefore, by the Lebesgue differentiation theorem and the co-area formula (see \cite[Theorem 13.1]{maggi2012sets}, for example), we obtain the following lemma.